 October 17, 1880

-Ze’ev Vladimir Jabotinsky is born in Odessa.
-Mostly known for his revisionist attitudes towards Zionism, which influenced some to take a more militaristic role in helping to bring about a Jewish state, Jabotinsky is also an exemplar of communal social action in areas of self-defense, youth, immigration and fundraising.
-In 1903, after pogroms in Odessa and Kishinev, he began promoting the idea that Jews actively engage in their own self-defense and in support of Zionism.
+Ze’ev Vladimir Jabotinsky is born in Odesa.
+Mostly known for his Revisionist attitudes toward Zionism, which influence some to take a more militaristic role in helping to bring about a Jewish state, Jabotinsky is also an exemplar of communal social action in areas of self-defense, youth, immigration and fundraising.
+In 1903, after pogroms in Odesa and Kishinev, he promotes the idea that Jews actively engage in their own self-defense and in support of Zionism.

-In Palestine during WWI, he was central to the creation of Jewish Legion in the British Army.
-After the war, in response to Arab violence against Jews in the Yishuv, he organized more defense forces to protect Jewish settlers.
-He ran afoul of British policy and many Zionist leaders for being proactive in Jewish self-defense.
+In Palestine during World War I, he is central to the creation of the Jewish Legion in the British army.
+After the war, in response to Arab violence against Jews in the Yishuv, he organizes more defense forces to protect Jewish settlers.
+He runs afoul of British policy and many Zionist leaders for being proactive in Jewish self-defense.

-Jabotinsky joined in organizing the Keren Hayesod (“The Foundation Fund”).
-It would become the main vehicle to fundraise and finance immigration and settlement, laying the foundation for a Jewish state.
-Jabotinsky was responsible for creating the publicity materials to encourage Jews worldwide to contribute to upbuilding the national home through a voluntary system of “taxation.”
+Jabotinsky joins in organizing Keren Hayesod (“The Foundation Fund”).
+It becomes the main vehicle to fundraise and finance immigration and settlement, laying the foundation for a Jewish state.
+Jabotinsky is responsible for creating the publicity materials to encourage Jews worldwide to contribute to upbuilding the national home through a voluntary system of “taxation.”

-Ze’ev Vladimir Jabotinsky died in New York on August 1940.
-His will stipulated that his remains should be buried in the Land of Israel only by a Jewish government there. in 1964, Prime Minister Levi Eshkol had Jabotinsky’s remains buried on Mount Herzl in Jerusalem.
+Jabotinsky dies in New York in August 1940.
+His will stipulates that his remains should be buried in the Land of Israel only by a Jewish government there.
+In 1964, Prime Minister Levi Eshkol has Jabotinsky’s remains buried on Mount Herzl in Jerusalem.

 The Knesset website has a Jabotinsky page with a biography, bibliography of writings and photos.